rcollie/MMM-MarsWeather/README.md

 This was created using The NASA Insight api.
 Get an API key here: https://api.nasa.gov/

-The data isnt always updated so you might have it display somthing like "unavailable" or something clever rather than "No Weather Data Available"
+The data is rarely updated so you might have it display somthing like "Mars is there, waiting to be reached. - Buzz Aldrin" or something clever rather than "No Weather Data Available".
+Stil that over an image of Mars maybe?

 ______________